PremiersWorld/Keys/README.md

 **FUTURE PLANS**
 - Upload/Download file feature (although this may be possible by creating an additional server on your machine and using "wget" or "certutil" commands, respectively.)
-- Kill command (it works now but sends some error).

 **DEPENDENCIES**
 - Python 3.x.x